 From Hanoi to Aberyswyth

 I would never have thought to visit Aberystwyth on my own, and if I had not, who knows when I would have realised what I was missing.
-I am so grateful I opened my eyes.
+I am so grateful I opened my eyes and now I love it.
 When I think of the random events that have lead me to where I am today, I can’t help but hum that familiar tune: “It’s a small, small world”.

 Read more of Kristen’s life lessons learned in Asia.